Fermionic Wave Functions from Neural-Network Constrained Hidden States: Numerical Experiments

-Fig.~\ref{fig_04: energy per site} shows the energy per site as a function of $L$ and the comparison with the ED energy in the $4\times 4$ system.
-The hidden fermion determinant with a parametrized constraint function achieves a significantly lower energy than both the standard Slater-Jastrow {\it ans\"{a}tz} and the state-of-the-art neural network backflow {\it ans\"{a}tz} from Ref.\cite{Luo2019backflow}.
+A more interesting case is the addition of periodic boundary conditions along the long side of the rectangle, a situation that is not amenable to DMRG calculations due to its computational cost.
+The left panel of Fig.~\ref{fig_04: cylinders} (b) shows the energy per site as a function of $L$ and the comparison with the ED energy in the $4\times 4$ system.
+The hidden fermion determinant with a parametrized constraint function achieves a significantly lower energy than both the standard Slater-Jastrow {\it ansatz} and the state-of-the-art neural network backflow {\it ansatz} from Ref.~\cite{Luo2019backflow}.
 In the $4\times 4$ lattice, the relative error in the energy is reduced by over one order of magnitude compared to the neural network backflow wave function.
 In the $4\times 8$ and $4 \times 16$ lattices the energy per site is noticeably lower than it from the neural network backflow and Slater-Jastrow {\it ans\"{a}tze}.
 These results demonstrate the escalability of the proposed formalism, which outperforms existing state-of-the-art wave function {\it ans\"{a}tze} used in the field.
+For these cases we set $\mathcal{S} = 3$.

-In addition, we analyze the hole density and staggered spin density distributions in the largest system size ($4\times 16$) in Fig.~\ref{fig_05: stripe order}.
+In addition, we analyze the hole density and staggered spin density distributions in the largest system size ($4\times 16$) in the right panel of Fig.~\ref{fig_04: cylinders} (b).
 The hole density distribution shows repeating maxima separated by $8$ lattice sites.
 Coinciding with the maxima in the hole density, the antiferromagnetic order displays a domain wall.
 The amplitude of the staggered magnetization is modulated along the long side of the rectangles.
-These features are consistent with observations from previous studies\cite{Zheng2017stripes, Wietek2021stripes} coming from different many-body numerical methods, further validating the accuracy of the hidden fermion determinant state to find good approximations to the highly correlated ground states of complex Hamiltonians.
+These features are consistent with observations from previous studies~\cite{Zheng2017stripes, Wietek2021stripes} coming from different many-body numerical methods, further validating the accuracy of the hidden fermion determinant state to find good approximations to the highly correlated ground states of complex Hamiltonians.

-\section{conclusions}
+\section{Conclusions}